| 2000 |

 | 2023 |

-KIF15 knockdown in colorectal cancer cells reduces NRAS protein stability by increasing its ubiquitination; KIF15 interacts with the E3 ubiquitin ligase MDM2 and reduces MDM2-mediated ubiquitination of NRAS, thereby stabilizing NRAS and activating Rac signaling to promote proliferation and migration. |
+KIF15 knockdown reduces NRAS protein stability by increasing ubiquitination of NRAS.
+KIF15 interacts with the E3 ubiquitin ligase MDM2 (by Co-IP), and this interaction reduces ubiquitination modification of NRAS, stabilizing NRAS protein and activating the Rac signaling pathway to promote colorectal cancer proliferation and migration. |

-Co-immunoprecipitation, ubiquitination assay, Western blot, siRNA knockdown, xenograft model |
+Co-immunoprecipitation, ubiquitination assay, western blot, siRNA knockdown, xenograft model |

 American journal of cancer research |